Teacher Licensing in Indiana

 More information is available on each of the above bullets via the menu on the left.

-The Hanover College Educator Preparation Program (EPP) prepares teachers to meet State of Indiana licensing requirements and national accreditation via SPA and NCATE/CAEP.
+The Hanover College Educator Preparation Program (EPP) prepares teachers to meet State of Indiana licensing requirements and national accreditation from NCATE/CAEP.
 We strongly encourage all Program Completers to obtain their Indiana teacher's license soon after graduation, no matter the particular personal circumstances at that time.
 While most states do have some version of license reciprocity, it is easier to get a license in another state after being licensed in the state where teacher training was completed and many states require it.
 Students should research another state's requirements by visiting the Department of Education website of the particular state for specifics and discuss these with their Education Program advisor and the Student Services and Licensing Advisory while they are still students.